openstax/napkin-notes/jp/more_tag_data.md

 Modify the `ExerciseRepresenter` to output a `collection :tags` using the `TagRepresenter`.

-To support the possibility that one exercise matches multiple pages in the book, remove current code changes that add `path` to exercises.
+To support the possibility that one exercise matches multiple pages in the book, remove current code changes that add `path` to exercise classes.
 The `chapter_section` property of the `lo` tags will be sufficient for what the frontend needs, and since an exercise can have multiple LOs that means that it can also effectively have multiple `chapter_section` fields, one per tag.